learn-anything/quotes/readme.md

 	- Albert Einstein
 - If you can’t solve a problem, it’s because you’re playing by the rules.

+<h2 align="center"> Inspiration </h2>

+- The amateur waits for inspiration.
+The professional knows that it will come after he starts.

 <h2 align="center"> Design </h2>

 - Design is not just what it looks like and feels like.
 Design is how it works.